-The product was developed in collaboration with the Universidad Autónoma de Sinaloa, Mexico (www.uas.edu.mx) as a part of the research stay of the student Angela Melgarejo Morales.
+This product was developed in collaboration with the Universidad Autónoma de Sinaloa, Mexico (www.uas.edu.mx) as part of the research stay of student Angela Melgarejo Morales.

-Please read the section “About” and “Help”.
-The description of the program is available in Russian, English, Spanish and French.
+Please read the sections “About” and “Help”.
+The description of the program is available in English, Spanish, French and Russian.

 If you have any questions/comments about IONEX READER, please contact: Dr. Maria Sergeeva (email@example.com).

 If any publication or presentation is claiming use of the IONEX READER software, the authors must include an acknowledgement statement as follows: We thank Dr. Melgarejo Morales (UAS) and Dr. Sergeeva (SCiESMEX) for the opportunity to use IONEX Reader program.